tripathiarpan20/HF-torchserve-pipeline/HF-only/README.md

 curl -X POST "localhost:8081/models?url=vitxxsmall.mar&batch_size=8&max_batch_delay=10&initial_workers=1"
 ```

-In case of bugs, can log into the recently created container and check the logs for debugging or metrics(check the [logging documentation](https://github.com/pytorch/serve/blob/master/docs/logging.md) for details)
+In case of bugs, recently created container can be accessed to check the logs for debugging, metrics etc(check the [logging documentation](https://github.com/pytorch/serve/blob/master/docs/logging.md) for details).
+In case `torch-model-archiver` is unavailable in the AMI (or any cloud instance), the Torchserve container can be accessed to create the model archive in the `model-store`, which is mounted as shared memory between the AMI/VM and container (might need modifications to [`mount`](https://docs.docker.com/storage/bind-mounts/#choose-the--v-or---mount-flag) flag )

 ```
 serve_cont_id=$(docker ps -l -q)